Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 would also want to reduce dimensionality of the image, so that the data that needs to be processed is not that enormous, and yet the important features are conserved.

+### Holistic approaches

+Holistic ways of recognizing faces are dealing with the problem with comprehensive approach to processing facial verification, taking data from image as a whole block.
+They consider small number of features and try to envelop components of an image.
+Later, these components are used to verify similar shapes on other data \[11\].

+#### Eigenfaces

+When considering sets of images, it can be seen that great amount of data can easily arise.
+Reasonable and natural step would be to reduce its size.
+The advantage of this approach is that we don't need a big dataset, although the bigger is usually the better.
+Eigenface is a method that is extracting features into vectors, and then represent then in a form of covariance matrix.
+Having those vectors, we can calculate how distant they are \[12\] \[11\].

+However, in this approach training data set is required to be processed, otherwise results will be not satisfactory.
+We need to equalize lighting, and alight image, it is also preferred to remove background and other noise that could have negative influence.
+This algorithm is using PCA (Principal Component Analysis) to reduce dimensions and find vectors.
+Vector defines subspace -- face space, and training set is projected, to find weights, or similarities in other words.

 Requirements and tools
 =======================